Teachable Moments | May 11, 2022

 How it Works

 Eclipses occur as the result of an alignment between the Sun, the Moon and Earth.
 Solar eclipses can only happen during the new moon phase, when the Moon’s orbit brings it between Earth and the Sun.
 At this time, the shadow cast by the moon could land on Earth, resulting in an eclipse.
-But most of the time, because the moon’s orbit is slightly titled, the moon’s shadow falls above or below Earth.
+But most of the time, because the moon’s orbit is slightly tilted, the moon’s shadow falls above or below Earth.

 The time period when the Moon, Earth and the Sun are lined up and on the same plane is called an eclipse season.
 Eclipse seasons last about 34 days and occur just shy of every six months.
 A new moon during an eclipse season will cause the Moon’s shadow to fall on Earth, creating a solar eclipse.